 In the sixth century Bodhidharma (Chinese: Da Mo or Ta Mo) came to the Shao-Lin monastery.
 Upon realizing the really poor physical condition of the Buddhist monks, caused by too much meditation and too little excersize, Da Mo introduced his Eighteen Form Lohan Exercise.
 This approach gave rise to the Wei Chia or outer-extrinsic forms of exercise.

 Later in the fitteenth century the purported founder of Tai Chi, the monk Chang San-feng (born 1247) was honoured by the Emperor Ying-tsung with the title of chen-jen, or spiritual man who has attained the Tao and is no longer ruled by what he sees, hears or feels.
-This indicates that already at this time there was a close association between the philosophy of Taoism and the practice of Tai Chi.
+This could indicate that at this time there was a close association between the philosophy of Taoism and the practice of Tai Chi.

 In the Ming dynasty (14th to 17th centuries) a leading philosofer Wang Yang-ming blended Taoism and Ch'an Buddhism into a philosophy which had certain associations with movement systems such as Tai Chi.